spencercarter/spencercarter.github.io/_posts/2017-08-23-models-with-web-service-via-flask.md

 Individual files to run all three can be found in [this gist](https://gist.github.com/spencercarter/b4a16e9924a6dab46c9dd604860444d3) which is also linked in each section header.

-*This guide is by no means definitive, but is straightforward and effective.*
+*This guide is by no means definitive, but I hope you'll find the method straightforward and effective.*

 ___